tobiasegelund/crawler/README.md

 ## Crawler

-A CLI program to download images, videos or audio files from a website link.
+A CLI program to download image, video or audio files from a website url.
 The program offers the option to crawl deeper within the domain, but only of the specified domain.
-Furhermore, the program offers to the option to render the website in order to capture javascript related content, but it does increase the speed of scraping.
+Furhermore, the program offers the option to render the website in order to capture javascript related content, but it does increase the speed of scraping.

-Currently, the program a beta version and capture all possible scenerios.
-Thus, bare with issues to some websites.
+Currently, the program is a beta version and cannot capture all possible scenerios.

 ### Download
 ```console